RAKKA-Keyboards/website/docs/products/60-origin.md

 China: <https://shop.rakka.cn/admin/products/96621/>

-Outside mainland China (Taobao provides forwarding services for some locations; ask the customer support to change the price): <https://item.taobao.com/item.htm?id=759344809128>
+Outside mainland China (Taobao provides forwarding services for some locations): <https://item.taobao.com/item.htm?id=759344809128>

+### Update

+#### 2024/01/03

+- Due to the keycap supplier issue, the keycaps are cancelled, and the price is reduced

+  The shipped product is stilled pre-assembled, but only requires the user to prepare and install the keycaps

 ### Delivery time